 The balls two-layered, whereas the market’s filled up with three or four-layered balls.
 Yes, these are cheap but there are balls of similar quality which are cheaper than this.

-Over the years, manufacturers have been trying to perfect the art of golf ball design for different categories of golfers.
+Over the years, manufacturers have been trying to be perfect the art of golf ball design for different categories of golfers.
 The Wilson Titanium was manufactured targeting the beginners.
 And that’s why it has a solid core, offers lesser spin and greater durability.

 To know more about this ball, to decide if you really should be buying it, if it’ll suffice your skills and needs check out the in-depth Wilson Titanium Golf Ball Review.